 - Walk to Morro Rock

-- The Embarcadero
+- Explore the Embarcadero

-- Shine Cafe for breakfast or lunch
+- Eat at the Shine Cafe for breakfast or lunch

 - Spot sea otters – a good place is near the boardwalk on the way to Morro Rock